100% Pure Organic Ceremonial-grade Cacao

 And we see your “imperfections” as unique and beautiful too, just like our blocks of Cacao.

-There is an unfortunate growing trend in cacao spaces, whereby the term “ceremonial-grade” is being misused for marketing purposes.
 False advertising is not only unethical but it most certainly is not in alignment with the energy and integrity of true Ceremonial-grade Cacao.
 We always advocate responsible sourcing of ceremonial-grade cacao, and part of our purpose is to educate others around this.

 So how do you know which branding to trust?
 For a start, low prices should ring a warning bell.

-Somewhere along the line, the hands that grow the cacao are being exploited if the retail price is lower than other Cacao products.
+Somewhere along the line, the hands that grow the Cacao are being exploited if the retail price is lower than other Cacao products.
 And this is not within the ethical framework of ceremonial-grade!

-Perhaps sellers should rethink using the term “ceremonial-grade”, which would resolve any misinterpretation or false advertising?
+Perhaps sellers should rethink using the term “ceremonial-grade”, which would resolve any misinterpretation or false advertising.

 We hope this can be taken in the spirit in which it is intended – to honour the Spirit of Cacao, to educate, to learn and grow together, and to make sure that all of us continue to work with and share this beautiful heart medicine with integrity.